huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_api.md

 * `name` - (Required, String) Specifies the parameter name.
 A parameter name consists of 1–32 characters, starting with a letter.
 Only letters, digits, periods (.), hyphens (-), and underscores (_) are allowed.

 * `location` - (Required, String) Specifies the parameter location, which can be 'PATH', 'QUERY' or 'HEADER'.
-* `type` - (Required, String) Specifies the parameter type, which can be 'REQUEST', 'CONSTANT', or 'SYSTEM'.

 * `value` - (Required, String) Specifies the parameter value, which is a string of not more than 255 characters.
 The value varies depending on the parameter type:
   + 'REQUEST': parameter name in `request_parameter`
   + 'CONSTANT': real value of the parameter
   + 'SYSTEM': gateway parameter name

+* `type` - (Optional, String) Specifies the parameter type, which can be 'REQUEST', 'CONSTANT', or 'SYSTEM'.

 * `description` - (Optional, String) Specifies the description of the parameter.
 The description cannot exceed 255 characters.